bittersweetryan/temple-of-dom/article/temple-of-dom_edited.md

 > The event object has two similar properties that point to DOM objects: `target` and `currentTarget`.
 The `target` property refers to the element that the event was dispatched on and the `currentTarget` property refers to the element that the eventListener was attached to.
 We'll cover these in more detail in our third challenge.

-`getTweets` will use the `event.target` property to get a reference to the element the user is typing in and will use the elements `value` property to retrieve the text.
+`getArtifacts` will use the `event.target` property to get a reference to the element the user is typing in and will use the elements `value` property to retrieve the text.
 Since we won't get much meaningful information out of a single character, the next step is to make sure the user has entered at least two characters before sending data off to the server via AJAX request.
-The completed `getTweets` function is shown below:
+The completed `getArtifacts` function is shown below:

-    function getTweets( e ){
+    function getArtifacts( e ){
         var request,
             term;